kennisnet/pylom/README.md

 # PyLom
 This is a Python library for reading and writing IMS-LOM files.
 Almost all fields are supported, but only one language will be supported for language-specific langstring elements.
+The reader supports common vCard field extraction with vobject.

 ## Reader Usage
 Basically, import the class and tell it to parse a lom file.
 The parsed data will be available in the *lom* attribute dict.